puppetlabs/bolt/documentation/experimental_features.md

 higher](./bolt_installing.md).

 To get started with a Bolt project:
-1. Create a Bolt project:
-   - To create a fresh project directory, use the command `bolt project init
-   <PROJECT_NAME>`
-   - To turn an existing directory into a Bolt project directory, run `Bolt project init` from the root of the directory.
-2. Create a `bolt-project.yaml` file in the root of your Bolt project directory.
+1. Create a `bolt-project.yaml` file in the root of your Bolt project directory.
+This can be an existing directory, or a new one you make.
-3. Develop your Bolt plans and tasks in `plans` and `tasks` directories in the root of the project directory.
+1. Develop your Bolt plans and tasks in `plans` and `tasks` directories in the root of the project directory, next to `bolt-project.yaml`.

 If `bolt-project.yaml` exists at the root of a project directory, Bolt loads the project as a module.
 Bolt loads tasks and plans from the `tasks` and `plans`